Changes to Food Waste Collections

 New Food Waste Collections - Questions and Answers

-in 2024, up to 30% of the household rubbish put into our non-recyclables bins in Rochford District was food waste.
+Under the new service, food waste will still be collected weekly and used more efficiently.
+In 2024, up to 20% of the household rubbish put into our non-recyclables bins in Rochford District was food waste.

 The benefits of collecting food waste separately include: